stefanpetrovic/autoconfig/README.md

 ## Local Testing (optional) - Powershell

 The project uses Pester for testing.
-From a powershell command prompt type: `invoke-pester`.
+From a PowerShell command prompt, type: `invoke-pester`.

 ## Hives